paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-134-energy-policy.md

 (1) The unit operator of such well has notified, or has made a reasonable and diligent effort to notify, all entities claiming ownership of coalbed methane to be drained by such well and provided an opportunity to object in accordance with requirements established by the Secretary of the Interior.

-(2) Where conflicting interests exist, an order under subsection (g) of this section establishing pooling requirements has been issued.
+(2) Where conflicting interests exist, an order under subsection (g) establishing pooling requirements has been issued.
-The notification requirements of this subsection shall be additional to the notification referred to in subsection (k) of this section.
+The notification requirements of this subsection shall be additional to the notification referred to in subsection (k).
 The Secretary of the Interior shall establish the conditions under which entities claiming ownership of coalbed methane may object to the drilling of a coalbed methane well.

 **(n) Venting for safety** Nothing in this section shall be construed to prevent or inhibit the entity which has the right to develop and mine coal in any mine from venting coalbed methane gas to ensure safe mine operations.